thebreckoning/LaikaTek/README.md

 # To Do
 ### Web App
-- Deploy code to micro-processor and test functions on device hardware
 - Refine user session (i.e. set session durration)
 - Separate functions in the app.py file into separate files
 - Design and 3d print enclosure for device hardware and other parts for the dog food bowl